06th February 2017.

 Sirumugai to the newly built Bungalow at Dimhatti, which was later

-extended to Coonoor in the year 1830 to -32 CE.
+extended to Coonoor in the years 1830 to -32 CE.

 Madras Presidency.
 Wellington has become the home for the Madras Regiment of

-the Indian Army and after independence, it was developed as a Hill resort and
+the Indian Army, and after independence, it was developed as a Hill resort and

 rule.
 This post does not cover all the heritage buildings and structures,

-but the buildings I visited.
+but only the buildings I visited.

 The Details of some of the places